Jan-Moritz Lichte

-Jan-Moritz Lichte (born 12 January 1980) is a German football manager, who works as assistant coach for Turkey.
+Jan-Moritz Lichte (born 12 January 1980) is a German football manager.
 As a player, he played for KSV Baunatal.
 He was an assistant manager at Mainz 05 between 2017 and 2020.

 Playing career

-Lichte began his playing career in the youth teams of KSV Baunatal, before transferring to their first team in 1998.
-Across nine seasons, the midfielder appeared 258 times in the fifth-tier Oberliga Hessen.
+Lichte began his playing career in the youth teams of KSV Baunatal, before transferring to their first team in 1998.Across nine seasons, the midfielder appeared 258 times in the fifth-tier Oberliga Hessen.
 During the 2007–08 season, Lichte played for the reserve side of SC Paderborn.
 In April 2009, he retired at the age of 29.

 Managerial career

 Lichte passed his coaching course in 2009 as the best on the course.
 He had taken the course at the Hennes-Weisweiler-Academy alongside Sascha Lewandowski, amongst others.

 Lichte was assistant manager at Bundesliga side Bayer Leverkusen from 2012 until 2014.
 For the 2014–15 season, he switched to Hannover 96 as assistant manager and was responsible for the youth teams at the club the following season.

 From the 2017–18 season, Lichte was assistant manager of Mainz 05.
-On the seventh matchday of the 2019–20 Bundesliga, he was responsible for managing the side against SC Paderborn due to a red card shown to manager Sandro Schwarz in their previous match.
-He became head coach of the club in September 2020 on a temporary basis after they parted company with manager Achim Beierlorzer.
-He was sacked on 28 December 2020.
-His final match was a DFB-Pokal against VfL Bochum on 23 December 2020 where Mainz lost in a shootout.
-He finished with a record of one win, four draws, and seven losses.
+On the seventh matchday of the 2019–20 Bundesliga, he was responsible for managing the side against SC Paderborn due to a red card shown to manager Sandro Schwarz in their previous match.He became head coach of the club in September 2020 on a temporary basis after they parted company with manager Achim Beierlorzer.
+He was sacked on 28 December 2020.His final match was a DFB-Pokal against VfL Bochum on 23 December 2020 where Mainz lost in a shootout.He finished with a record of one win, four draws, and seven losses.

+In September 2026, he was named inteirm head coach of Borussia Mönchengladbach for one game.